-- Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the router). - > Status The status of this entry, "Enabled" means the virtual server entry is enabled. - > Common Service Port Some common services already exist in the drop-down list. - > Modify To modify or delete an existing entry.
+- Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the Router). - > Status The status of this entry, "Enabled" means the virtual server entry is enabled. - > Modify To modify or delete an existing entry.